Moby Grape: 1966–1967

 In a marketing stunt, Columbia Records immediately released five singles at once, and the band was perceived as being over-hyped.
 This was during a period in which mainstream record labels heavily promoted what were then considered counter-cultural music genres.
-The record was critically acclaimed and fairly successful commercially, with the Move covering the album's "Hey Grandma" (a Miller-Stevenson composition) on their self-titled first album.
+The record was critically acclaimed and fairly successful commercially, with The Move covering the album's "Hey Grandma" (a Miller-Stevenson composition) on their self-titled first album.
 More recently, "Hey Grandma" was included in the soundtrack to the 2005 Sean Penn-Nicole Kidman film, The Interpreter, as well as being covered in 2009 by the Black Crowes, on Warpaint Live.
-Spence's "Omaha" was the only one of the five singles to chart, reaching number 88 in 1967.
+Spence's "Omaha" was the only one of the five singles to chart, reaching number 88 in the US in 1967 and number 87 in Canada.
 Miller-Stevenson's "8:05" became a country rock standard (covered by Robert Plant, Guy Burlage, and others).

 One of Moby Grape's earliest major onstage performances was the Mantra-Rock Dance — a musical event held on January 29, 1967, at the Avalon Ballroom by the San Francisco Hare Krishna temple.
 At the event Moby Grape performed along with the Bhaktivedanta Swami, founder of the International Society for Krishna Consciousness, beat poet Allen Ginsberg, and fellow rock bands Grateful Dead and Big Brother and the Holding Company donating proceeds to the temple.
 The group appeared at the Monterey Pop Festival on June 17, 1967.
 Due to legal and managerial disputes, the group was not included in the D.A.
 Pennebaker-produced film of the event, Monterey Pop.
 Moby Grape's Monterey recordings and film remain unreleased, allegedly because Katz demanded one million dollars for the rights.
 According to Lewis, "[Katz] told Lou Adler they had to pay us a million bucks to film us at the Monterey Pop Festival.
 So instead of putting us on Saturday night right before Otis Redding, they wound up putting us on at sunset on Friday when there was nobody in the place."